 Key Takeaways: iOS or Android?

-Once again, there are several aspects to take into consideration when choosing the platform to build your first app.
+Once again, there are several aspects to take into consideration when choosing the platform for your first app.
 Your target audience, development budget, timeline, and monetization strategy will definitely impact your decision.

 In a nutshell, choose Android if you want to reach a larger market share, be more flexible with customizations, and submit your application to the store faster.
 However, if your focus is to generate higher revenue per user, target a younger audience, and follow a less intricate development process — opt for iOS.